 Retail value of less than $100.
 They sent me their mis-cuts that couldn’t be sold.

-I will make a post on social media about this because this is a great way to reduce disposable plastic use.
+I made a post on social media about this because this is a great way to reduce disposable plastic use.

 ONNO supplied me with about 8 t-shirts.